Still/Here: Survival workshops

 These survival workshops focused on movements and human experience.
 Everyone who participated in the workshops volunteered to do so.
 Each participant was able to speak about and act out their own personal experiences of battling with a terminal illness.
 These conversations and movements were videotaped for use in the piece.
 The process of conducting the survival workshops for inspiration was a very long process, and it became very publicized.
 Because what Jones was doing was so visible to the public eye, a lot of controversy and politics grew around Still/Here.

-In an interview with Bill T. Jones, interviewer Thomas Piontek, Jones was asked about whether or not the Survival Workshops were a form of activism.
+In an interview with Bill T. Jones, interviewer Thomas Piontek, asked Jones whether or not the Survival Workshops were a form of activism.
 Many of the women that had breast cancer, and participated in the workshops, were activists.
 Jones commented that the workshop participants live activism.
-While the piece is not intentionally political or activism, Jones’ concern is with empowering those who are terminally ill, which activism also does.
-The inevitably that everything can somehow become political led to controversy surrounding the use of the survival workshops.
-Specifically, Arlene Croce, a performance critic, had said that Jones’ use of the survival workshops, and the materials generated from them, in Still/Here was pathetic, generating a sense of pity towards the terminally ill, rather than empathy.
+While the piece is not intentionally political or activism, Jones' concern is with empowering those who are terminally ill, which activism also does.
+The inevitability that everything can somehow become political led to controversy surrounding the use of the survival workshops.
+Specifically, Arlene Croce, a performance critic, had said that Jones' use of the survival workshops and the materials generated from them in Still/Here was pathetic, generating a sense of pity towards the terminally ill rather than empathy.
+Croce never actually saw a performance of Still/Here; she refused.

 Multimedia usage

 During the performance of Still/Here, Jones used different forms of media, such as spoken text, music, photos, and videos to enhance the engagement of the performance.
+The video and visual concepts were a collaboration between Jones and multimedia artist Gretchen Bender.

 Although the people who performed the piece Still/Here were not sick themselves, the people that attended the survival workshops were included in the performance, through video.
-While the dancers perform the choreography, these videos from the survival workshops either plays on the back screen, or is played as audio, where the participants describe their experiences with a terminal illness.
+While the dancers performed the choreography, these videos from the survival workshops either played on the back screen, or played as audio, where the participants described their experiences with a terminal illness.
 The use of videos helped the audience to think about death.
 The use of video footage was not meant to be gross.
 The footage projected was mainly terminally ill people talking.
-The use of technology was especially embraced, as video screens that played this footage was moved around the stage, and suspended throughout the performance.
+The use of technology was especially embraced, as video screens that played this footage were moved around the stage, and suspended throughout the performance.

 The videos were not only used in the actual performance, but Jones also used them to develop the choreography.
 Jones rewatched the videos that were taken from the survival workshops and studied the movements to come up with the choreography for the piece.
-This allowed for Jones to develop a “choreographic language” for the piece, repeating themes of people being supported by the group of dancers.
+This allowed for Jones to develop a "choreographic language" for the piece, repeating themes of people being supported by the group of dancers.